 After debuts with the Staatsoper Hannover and Ivan Repušić as well as the Melbourne Symphony Orchestra and Jukka-Pekka Saraste in the last season, Dejan will debut with the Orquesta y Coro Nacionales de España and Krzysztof Urbański in 2019/2020.
 Other highlights include his invitations to the Florida Orchestra, Indianapolis Symphony Orchestra, Mainly Mozart Festival, Orchestre National de Lille and RTV Slovenia Symphony Orchestra.
 He will tour with the Australian Chamber Orchestra and the Netherlands Chamber Orchestra.
 A concert tour of South America with the Stuttgart Chamber Orchestra is planned for the coming season.
 Dejan will work with conductors such as Michael Francis, Gordan Nikolić, Rossen Milanov, Krzysztof Urbański and Jan Willem de Vriend.
 Chamber concerts and recitals take him to Hong Kong and to festivals such as the Festival Academy Budapest, the Menuhin Festival Gstaad, the Schubertiade and the Storioni Festival in Eindhoven.
 In this season his chamber music partners are Joshua Bell, Sol Gabetta, Andreas Ottensamer and Benjamin Schmid (a.o.).

 Dejan Lazić’s compositions receive increased recognition, he was signed as a composer by the Sikorski Music Publishing Group in 2015.
 His arrangement of Brahms’ Violin Concerto as a piano concerto was premiered with Atlanta Symphony Orchestra and Robert Spano in 2009 and has enjoyed much ongoing success, at BBC Proms, Concertgebouw Amsterdam, Hamburg Easter Festival, Chopin Festival Warsaw, in both Americas and in Japan.
 Lazić has performed his “Piano Concerto in Istrian Style”, Op.
 18, many times since its premiere at the Aspen Music Festival in 2014.
 His first major orchestral work, a tone poem entitled “Mozart and Salieri” (after Alexander Pushkin), Op.
 21, was commissioned and premiered by Indianapolis Symphony and Krzysztof Urbański, his Cadenzas for Beethoven’s Piano Concertos Nos.
 1 – 4 and Haydn Piano Concertos Nos.
 4 & 11 were published as well.
 Lazić’s most recent Mozart adaptation, “Rondo Concertante” for piano and orchestra (after the 3rd movement from Mozart’s Piano Sonata in B-flat major, K. 333) was premiered in June 2018 at the “Mainly Mozart” Festival in San Diego, USA, with the Mainly Mozart Festival Orchestra conducted by Michael Francis.
-With four fellow composers Lazić composed the work “Der Forellenteich” (“Trout Pond”), which was premiered and released on CD in October 2018 and subsequently performed in autumn at various festivals in Germany.
+With four fellow composers Lazić composed the work “Der Forellenteich” (“Trout Pond”), which was premiered and released on CD in October 2018 and subsequently performed at various festivals in Germany and Finland.
 Lazić is currently working on his “Chinese Fantasy” for violin and orchestra Op.
 22. His “S.C.H.E.rzo” for Orchestra, Op.
-25, commissioned by the Indianapolis Symphony Orchestra will be premiered under the baton of Krzysztof Urbański on 17 January 2020.
+25, commissioned by the Indianapolis Symphony Orchestra was premiered under the baton of Krzysztof Urbański on 17 January 2020.

 Dejan Lazić was born in Zagreb, Croatia, into a family of musicians.
 He grew up in Salzburg, where he studied at the Mozarteum (clarinet, piano and composition).
 The early encounter with Zoltán Kocsis and Imre Rohmann at the Bartók Festival in Hungary was decisive for his artistic career, as well as significant influence from Peter Eötvös.
 Dejan Lazić lives in Amsterdam.